Saudia-ry/ITE1100_Tut_4/README.md

   2. Create a repository in Github and add classmate as a Collaborator on GitHub repository.
   3. Create local Git repository using Git Bash (Software).

-    mkdir _give-name_ (mkdir means make directory and this is simply creating the folder on your local computer.
-Name the directory accoringly. _No spaces.
-Use underscore or dash in place of a space if necessary_.)
+    mkdir <given-name> (mkdir means make directory and this is simply creating the folder on your local computer.
+Name the directory accoringly.
+No spaces.
+Use underscore or dash in place of a space if necessary.)

-     cd _give-name (cd means change directory, or 'go-to' directory.)
+     cd <given-name> (cd means change directory, or 'go-to' directory.)

   4. Initialize Commit